-To hear some people talk, you’d think WordPress was in some danger of being rapidly overtaken by JAMstack alternatives.
+To hear some people talk, you’d think WordPress was in some danger of being rapidly overtaken by JAMstack alternatives (though it’s not entirely clear that JAMstack is the right thing to call them).
 It’s good self-discipline to periodically take a look at the relative CMS market share among current competitors, where it’s true that WordPress is losing market share over the past six months, and furthermore true that Gatsbyjs (the leader among the more recognized JAMstack frameworks) has gained market share in that same time period.
 But, to paraphrase an old saying, WordPress has lost more sites in a month than Gatsbyjs has ever had.

 According to whatcms.org, WordPress has 335 of the top 1000 Alexa-ranked sites.
 That’s down 6.37 percent from mid July 2020.
 Overall, WordPress has 30% of the CMS market share on the web.